altostra/altostra-template-hello-world-nodejs/README.md

 Open the project directory in Visual Studio Code, the Altostra Designer will load automatically.

 # Test locally
 You can run the project locally to try it out and play around with the code.
-It's a good way to debug, test and quickly iterate during development—make sure to properly test your projects in the cloud.
+It's a good way to debug, test and quickly iterate during development—make sure to also properly test your projects in the cloud.

 ## Prerequisites
 To run the project locally, you will need few tools installed: